rpeden/HnApp/README.md

 # HnApp

-A Hacker News desktop app.
+A Hacker News desktop app, made with React Native.